rasmusab/officialcocktails/officialcocktails.com/content/cocktails/hemingway_special.md

 - Strain the drink into a chilled coupe glass for an elegant presentation.
 - Garnish the drink with a twist of grapefruit or lime peel for a pop of color and added citrus aroma.

-## Alcohol-free alternative to a Hemingway special
+## Alcohol-free alternative to the Hemingway special

 The Hemingway Special is a cocktail made with rum, grapefruit juice, lime juice, and maraschino liqueur.
 An alcohol-free alternative to this drink could be a mocktail that includes the same fruity and citrusy flavors but omits the rum and maraschino liqueur.